 Touch can be a powerful healing tool in psychotherapy.
-With skillful application, touch can help clients go beyond their mind’s stories and enable them to become much more in touch with the wisdom of their body.
-Touch can be used to access body memories and directly experience unconscious patterns -patterns that can be hard to identify, even for sophisticated, mindful people.
+When applied by a skilled practitioner, touch can enable a client to get out of their head, beyond their mind’s stories, and become more in touch with the wisdom of their body.
+Touch evokes body memories and provides a direct experience of those unconscious patterns that can be hard to identify -even for a person with sophisticated mindfulness skills.

 The Tamura Method:

-Over three weekends, this training will provide the foundations of using touch in therapy based on the Tamura Method of psycho-energetic touch.
-Over the course of the training, participants will gain knowledge of the Tamura Method’s model and how to use it to read the client’s somatic and energetic patterns.
-Participants will grow their skill in somatic and energetic touch, while developing the ability to focus on being present, open-hearted, and intuitive when working with clients.
+Over three weekends, this training will provide the foundations of using the Tamura Method of PsychoEnergetic touch in therapy settings.
+In this training you will learn the theory behind the method, and how apply it to read the client’s somatic and energetic patterns.
+You will develop skills in somatic and energetic touch while also focusing on your own being; as well as increasing your unique ability to be open hearted and intuitive in your work with clients.

 Topics that will be covered:

-- Using energy work to connect clients with, and heal, their wounded child.
+How to use energy to help the client connect and heal their wounded child.

 Location: Lafayette, CA

-Cancellation: Full refund less $100 if cancelled by March 1st, no refund afterwards.
+Cancellation: Full refund minus $100 if cancelled by December 31st 2019, no refund afterwards.